Chart Color Schemes

 Health performance in Toukley - Norah Head is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Toukley - Norah Head faces significant health challenges, with various conditions affecting both younger and older residents.
-Approximately 48% of the total population (~4699 people) has private health cover, lower than the national average of 55.3%.
+Toukley-Norah Head faces significant health challenges, with various conditions affecting both younger and older age groups.
+Approximately 48% of the area's total population (~4699 people) has private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (11.9%) and mental health issues (10.4%), while 57.2% report no medical ailments, compared to 61.5% in Greater Sydney.
-Residents aged 65 and over comprise 29.2% (2886 people) of the population, higher than Greater Sydney's 22.3%.
-Senior health outcomes align with the general population's health profile.
+The most prevalent medical conditions are arthritis (11.9%) and mental health issues (10.4%), while 57.2% of residents report having no medical ailments, compared to 61.5% in Greater Sydney.
+As of 2018, 29.2% of the area's population is aged 65 and over (2886 people), higher than Greater Sydney's 22.3%.
+The health outcomes among seniors are broadly aligned with those of the general population.

 Frequently Asked Questions - Health